Faithm365/Sales-case-study/README.md

 # Tools and Technologies used
 - MIRO for data planning
 - Databricks to analyse the data using sql querries
-- tMicrosoft excel to create graphs and Tables
+- Microsoft excel to create graphs and Tables
 - Powerpoint presentation
 - Github to load the final presentation
 - # Key Findings
 Sales declined steadily from 2014 to 2016.
-Similarly the quantities sold also declined which could be to a -shrinking demand or reduced operations.
+Similarly the quantities sold also declined which could be to a shrinking demand or reduced operations.
 -All the years show negative profit margins with 2015 being the worst at (-6.34%) -The discount periods were identified as the periods when high quantities were sold.
 -All the discount dates identified,